October 9, 2019How Digital Transformation Enables Big Data Analytics

 Unified data platforms like Snowflake, Google BigQuery, Amazon Redshift, and Hadoop necessitated the enforcement of data policies and access controls directly on the raw data, instead of in a web of downstream data stores and applications.
-The emergence of data security projects like Apache Sentry makes this approach to unified data security a reality.
+Data security projects like Apache Sentry makes this approach to unified data security a reality.
 Look to technologies that secure your modern data architecture and deliver broad self-service access, without compromising control.

 4. Establish a common vocabulary.

 By investing in an enterprise data hub, enterprises can now create a shared data asset for multiple consumers across the business.
 That’s the beauty of modern data analytics architectures.
 However, it’s critical to ensure that users of this data analyze and understand it using a common vocabulary.
 Product catalogs, fiscal calendar dimensions, provider hierarchies and KPI definitions all need to be common, regardless of how users consume or analyze the data.
 Without this shared vocabulary, you’ll spend more time disputing or reconciling results than driving improved performance.

 5. Curate the data.

 Every time data is moved there is an impact; cost, accuracy and time.
 Talk to any IT group, or business user for that matter, and they all agree; the fewer times data has to be moved, the better.
 Part of the promise of cloud data platforms and distributed file systems like Hadoop is a multi-structure, multi-workload environment for parallel processing of massive data sets.
 These data platforms scale linearly as workloads and data volumes grow.
 By eliminating the need for additional data movement, modern enterprise data architectures can reduce cost (time, effort, accuracy), increase “data freshness” and optimize overall enterprise data agility.